 Students who experience personal or study related problems should not feel alone.
 Many students experience difficulties during their studies.
 Talking to another person can help solve these problems.
 This can either be a friend, family member, MBS professor or staff member, but sometimes it can also be helpful to talk to a professional.
-Below, you will find several resources.
-Some topics until the problems become a crisis.
-These resources are independent of MBS and

-(though not all) could be: relationship troubles, difficulty studying, feelings of stress or anxiety, family problems etc. No problem is "too small" and it is better to reach out for help early, rather than wait
+Some topics (though not all) could be: relationship troubles, difficulty studying, feelings of stress or anxiety, family problems etc. No problem is "too small" and it is better to reach out for help early, rather than wait until the problems becomes a crisis.